sinansiyann-ui/sinansiyann-ui/README.md

 ### ◼ SYSTEM PROFILE

 ```
-Backend engineer focused on scale, failure tolerance, and long-term maintainability.
+Designing backend systems for scale, failure tolerance, and longevity.
-Thinking in boundaries, state control, and latency budgets.
+Thinking in boundaries, state, and latency budgets.
 ```

 ---